eriksjolund/podman-socket-activation/README.md

 by the user space application __slirp4netns__ which comes with a performance penalty.

-You might be surprised to hear that it's now possible to run a web server container with rootless Podman and get native network throughput speed!
+You might be surprised to hear that it's now possible to run a web server container with rootless Podman and get native network throughput!
 Even more surprising is that the __--network=none__ option can be given to disable the network.
 There is also no need to publish ports.

 The new way to run a network server container with Podman is to use socket activation provided by systemd.